Getting to the Whitsundays

 Whitsundays by Rail

-Queensland Rail's 'Sunlander' and 'Queenslander' services depart Brisbane and Cairns for Proserpine several times weekly where both sitting and sleeping berths are available.
+Queensland Rail's 'Sunlander' services depart Brisbane and Cairns for Proserpine several times weekly where both sitting and sleeping berths are available.
 The Great South Pacific Express also services this area.
 Queensland Rail provides both passenger and freight rail services through Proserpine Station.

 The northbound trains from Brisbane to Cairns are the Sunlander which operates on Tuesday, Thursday and Saturday mornings, arriving at Prosperine late afternoon the following day.
 First Class passengers can book roomettes and twinettes.
 Economy sleepers may also be available on sum trains.
 The trains have a dining car and a club car.